Gladstone LNG: Project Completion and Operation

 GLNG exported its first load of LNG on 16 October 2015.
 Queensland Premier Annastacia Palaszczuk, Minister for State Development Dr Anthony Lynham and Member for Gladstone Glenn Butcher were in Gladstone for the milestone to mark the first shipment.
 The Malaysian LNG tanker Seri Bakti transported the shipment to GLNG's customers in South Korea.

+Ferries

+When construction began in 2011, Sealink Travel Group was contracted to provide a crew transfer service, between the mainland and Curtis Island.
+Five EnviroCat-class vessels were commissioned specifically for this project, each with a capacity of 400 passengers.
+The original fleet of five was sold when construction finished in 2016: